FelixTellmann/use-color-theme/README.md

 ## That flash!

-If your CSS is setup to default to light-theme, but the user selects dark mode, the next time they visit your app, they will be in dark mode.
+If your CSS is setup to default to light-theme, but the user selects color theme, the next time they visit your app, they will be in color theme.
 However, the user will see a flash of light-theme before the app is spun up and `useColorTheme` is called.